Snehalgjrakas2027/NOVA-AI/README.md

 ### 3. **Does NOVA support other operating systems?**

 Currently, NOVA is optimized for macOS and uses macOS-specific features such as subprocess integration.
 To run NOVA on other operating systems like Windows or Linux, additional modifications are required, especially for system commands.
+Additionally there is another version of NOVA for the windows.

 ---